ISLA-UH/redpandas/README.md

 ### Getting started

-Check the [User Documentation](https://github.com/RedVoxInc/redpandas/blob/master/docs/redpandas/using_redpandas.md) to get started.
+- Check the [User Documentation](https://github.com/RedVoxInc/redpandas/blob/master/docs/redpandas/using_redpandas.md) to get started.

-Check the [API Documentation](https://redvoxinc.github.io/redpandas/) for details on RedPandas functions.
+- Check the [API Documentation](https://redvoxinc.github.io/redpandas/) for more details on RedPandas functions.

 ### License and Version History